International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - **VERIFIED** - The consumer has sent an agreement verification to the provider and the provider has sent an ACK response.
 - **FINALIZED** - The provider has sent a finalization message including his own agreement verification to the consumer and the consumer has sent an ACK response.
 Data is now available to the consumer.
 - **TERMINATED** - The provider or consumer has placed the contract negotiation in a terminated state.
-A termination message has been sent by either of the participants and the other has sent an ACK response.
+A termination message has been sent by either of the [Participants](../model/terminology.md#participant) and the other has sent an ACK response.
 This is a terminal state.

 ### Contract Negotiation State Machine